shakes76/PatternAnalysis-2023/recognition/super_resolution_DanielC/README.md

 ![graph of loss per iteration](https://github.com/DHyunC/PatternAnalysis/blob/topic-recognition/recognition/super_resolution_DanielC/readme_resources/newerExampleFigure.PNG)

 As shown in the graph, the rate at which the total loss decreases drastically slows down between 10-15 epochs thus, if a user desired for time effective tranining which yielded acceptable results, stopping at 10-15 epochs would result in similar predictions as 15+ epochs.
 However to minimize loss and retain practicality, I have chosen to go with a middle ground of 40 epochs.

+Afterwards, if the model has performed better than the saved model, it will save the model.

 ## 6. Appendix
 1. Where to download the dataset: [ADNI dataset for Alzheimer's disease](https://adni.loni.usc.edu/)